Hallways Handbook

 University Housing staff members reserve the right to require a guest to leave the room/floor/building when a guest is disruptive or not escorted by a resident of the building.
 University Housing also reserves the right to limit guest privileges to a room/floor/building as a disciplinary action when a guest is disruptive or not escorted by a resident of the building.

+There is an online form to submit before a guest may stay overnight.
+Failure to fill out the form may be considered a violation of the guest policy.
 Guest/escort policies may change based on university needs, such as a public health emergency.
 University Housing staff will notify students should policies change.

 Improper Room Change